mohit614/electricity-status-updater/README.md

 # electricity-status-updater
-The script conitnuosly pings the Router IP to see if elecectricity is there at home.
+The script conitnuosly pings the Router IP to see if electricity is there at home.
 Since Routers IP is dyncamic we are using Dynamic DNS.

 --> If continously 4 ping fails, it will deliver message that the "Electricity is out".
 And similary if four continuous ping succeeds after a failure it will say "Electricity came".